Toloka/docs/en/template-builder/templates/product-photo-search.md

 ## Add a layout {#add-layout}

 To enhance Toloker's experience, you can highlight different types of data with colors using [view.alert](../reference/view.alert.md).
-In this example, the text is highlighted with a blue border.
+In this example, the task description is highlighted with a blue border.

 {% cut "Show code" %}